 -Select Report Type: “List – Weekdays”

 Registration and information for foreign students not enrolled please find more information at Study Economics.

 Læs om uddannelsen og studieordningen på KA uddannelsen i økonomi.

 - Type of assessment

-- Written examination, 12 hourstake-home exam.
+- Written examination, 12 hoursindividual take-home exam.
+It is not allowed to collaborate on the assignment with anyone.
 The exam assignment is given in English and must be answered in English.

 - Exam registration requirements

 - No external censorship